ledlaux/pd-rainwind-synth/README.md

 ## Technical Overview ##

 This project is a result of my exploration of Plugdata compile mode.
-It connects high-performance audio DSP and web technologies.
+It connects high-performance audio DSP with web technologies.
 By using Heavy (hvcc) - the PD patch is converted into highly optimized C++ and then compiled into WebAssembly.

 ## Key Features ##